under-score/NDI-OBSBOT-Controller/README.md

 # OBS-Camera-Controller

-Python script that creates dockable interface in [OBS](https://obsproject.com/de) to control any NDI PTZ enabled camera.
+Proof of principle Python script that creates a dockable interface in [OBS](https://obsproject.com/de) to control any NDI PTZ enabled camera.

 Developed for the [OBSBOT Tail Air](https://www.obsbot.com/de/obsbot-tail-air-streaming-camera)

 Based on earlier work https://github.com/under-score/NDI-webRTC and https://github.com/under-score/NDI-PTZ

-Needs MacOS, tested under Sequoia 15.1
+Needs MacOS, tested under Sequoia 15.1 but may work in other environments as well

 Needs Python 3.8